lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | ML-KEM-1024       | 2^(-174)                    |
 {: #tab-mlkem-failure-rate title="ML-KEM decapsulation failure rates"}

-In the case of ML-KEM decapsulation failure, Composite ML-KEM MUST preserve the same behaviour and return a well-formed output.
+In the case of ML-KEM decapsulation failure, Composite ML-KEM MUST preserve the same behaviour and return a well-formed output shared secret.

 ## Policy for Deprecated and Acceptable Algorithms

 Traditionally, a public key or certificate contains a single cryptographic algorithm.
-If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it and removing it from operational environments is, at least is principle, straightforward.
+If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it through policy and removing it from operational environments is, at least is principle, straightforward.

-In the composite model this is less obvious since implementers may decide that certain cryptographic algorithms have complementary security properties and are acceptable in combination even though one or both algorithms are deprecated for individual use.
+In the composite model this is less obvious since a PQ/T hybrid is expected to still be considered valid after the traditional component is deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.

-Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled independently from that of their component algorithms.
-For example a cryptographic policy might continue to allow `id-MLKEM512-ECDH-P256` even after ECDH-P256 is deprecated.

-The Composite ML-KEM design specified in this document, and especially that of the KEM combiner specified in this document, and discussed in {{sec-cons-kem-combiner}}, means that the overall Composite ML-KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; i.e. as long as one component algorithm remains strong, then the overall composite algorithm remains strong.
+In general this should be managable through policy by removing OIDs for the standalone component algorithms while still allowing OIDs for composite algorithms.
+However, complications may arise when the composite implementation needs to invoke the cryptographic module for a deprecated component algorithm.
+In particular, this could lead to complex Cryptographic Bills of Materials that show implementations of deprecated algorithms still present and being used.

 <!-- End of Security Considerations section -->